Advertisement

 2 / 6

-Overwhelming feelings of worry can keep you up at night, triggering insomnia.
-The relationship between anxiety and insomnia is cyclical.
-Sleep deprivation can in turn spark anxiety.
+The relationship between anxiety and insomnia is a two-way street.
+Feelings of worry can keep you up at night, triggering insomnia.
+Sleep deprivation resulting from insomnia can, in turn, spark anxiety.

-You don’t have to live with overwhelming stress, anxiety or insomnia, and treating one may lessen the burden of the others.
-Severe anxiety may be treated with therapy and medication, but certain lifestyle changes can help people calm down.
-A healthy diet, adequate physical activity, yoga, meditation and deep breathing can help ease stress and anxiety and boost sleep quality.
-Kick starting a healthier lifestyle doesn’t have to be a chore—start with smart habits that take one minute or less.
+If you’re living with overwhelming stress, anxiety, or insomnia, treating one of these issues may lessen the burden of the others.
+Severe anxiety may be treated with therapy and medication.
+Certain lifestyle changes can also help.
+A healthy diet, getting regular physical activity, yoga, meditation, and deep breathing can help ease stress and anxiety and boost sleep quality.

 An Image